mambotango3000/comics-express-server/data/readMe.txt

-folder exist for testing with static files.
+folder exists for testing with static files.